 What if I have questions after the training?

-You can contact us directly at any time after the training and/or post questions regarding the use of the syllabus/exercises in the private Licensee FB group which you will become a part of – and get answers and support from the whole community, as well as from us!
-If it’s a technical or administrative question just email us email@example.com
+As part of the support we offer from the annual licence fee, you can contact us directly at any time after the training and/or post questions regarding the use of the syllabus/exercises in the private Licensee FB group which you will become a part of – and get answers and support from the whole community, as well as from us!
+If it’s a technical or administrative question just email us firstname.lastname@example.org

 What if I decide to no longer teach Groove Child?

 You simply inform us and then don’t make the renewal payment at the end of the year.
-We will remove you from our Groove Child teacher register, you’ll no longer be to enter children for ‘Groove Graduation’/exams, and we won’t promote your classes on our general social media any longer.
+We will remove you from our Groove Child® teacher register, you’ll no longer be to enter children for ‘Groove Graduation’/exams, and we won’t promote your classes on our general social media any longer.
 You won’t receive any further access to the membership site, updates or bonus exercises.
-You would need to retake the training if you wanted to offer Groove Child classes in the future, at any point.
+You would need to retake the training if you wanted to offer Groove Child® classes in the future, at any point.

 Non-attendance at courses